niall-m/Udemy/microservices/notes.md

       - does user have a 'req.session.jwt'?
         - if not set, or invalid jwt, return null
         - if yes, return jwt payload
+  - more auth middlewares
+    - cookie headers on incoming request to any service will need:
+      - middleware to extract jwt payload and set on `req.currentUser`
 - **server-side rendering** (with NextJS)
   - usefor SEO search engine optimization and page load speed
   - review of loading process of a _typical_ react app into the browser